Giuliano Cesarini, iuniore: Conclaves

 Cardinal Cesarini participated in the papal conclave of September 1503 that elected Pope Pius III.
-The principal problem during the Sede Vacante that led up to the opening of the Conclave on 16 September was that of security.
+The principal problem during the Sede Vacante that preceded the Conclave's opening on 16 September was that of security.
 There was a French army descending on Rome, and at the same time a Neapolitan army was approaching from the South.
 Cesare Borgia was in command of a force of 12,000 troops, mostly Spanish, who occupied the Leonine City (Vatican area).
 Most Cardinals refused to approach the Papal Palace while Cesare was in charge, and were actually negotiating with the Castellan of the Castel S. Angelo to use that fortress as a secure place to hold the Conclave.
 On 28 August Cardinal Cesarini was sent along with Cardinals Carvajal, Vera, and Medici to persuade the Castellan to hand over the keys.
-The Castellan refused, in accordance with his sworn oath to hand over the fortress only to the new pope.
+This he refused, in accordance with his sworn oath to hand over the fortress only to the new pope.
 Cesare, who in the meantime had decided to switch to the French side, was finally persuaded to vacate the Papal Palace and remove his troops.
-As he was departing for Monte Mario on 2 September, and passing through the Garden Gate (Porta Vineae extra Portam Viridarii), he was accosted by Cardinal Cesarini, his sister's brother-in-law, who wanted to speak with Cesare.
+As he was departing for the heights of Monte Mario on 2 September, and passing through the Garden Gate (Porta Vineae extra Portam Viridarii), he was accosted by Cardinal Cesarini, his sister's brother-in-law, who wanted to speak with Cesare.
 The reply given him was that "The Duke is not granting an audience."
-Cesarini could only return to the business meetings of the Cardinals and the contemplation of the possible future of the supporters of the Borgia.
+Cesarini could only return to the business meetings of the Cardinals and the contemplation of the possible future of the supporters of the Borgia clan.
 The Conclave opened on 16 September, but no vote was taken until 21 September.
 Cesarini voted for Della Rovere and Piccolomini.
 Then some concentrated negotiation produced a substantial and successful two-thirds majority for Cardinal Francesco Tedeschini-Piccolomini of Siena on 22 September.
 He chose the name Pius III.
-Piccolomini's brother was married to the illegitimate daughter of Ferdinando I of Naples.
+Piccolomini's brother was married to the illegitimate daughter of Ferdinand I of Naples.
 The French had lost.
-But temperamentally Piccolomini was a temporizer, and the French hopes revived when Pius III granted Charles VIII permission to march his troops through Rome toward Naples.
+But temperamentally Piccolomini was a temporizer, and the French hopes revived when Pius III granted Charles VIII permission to march his troops through Rome as he headed toward Naples.

 The death of Pius III after only twenty-six days on the papal throne gave everyone a second chance.
 Cesarini then participated in the papal conclave of October 1503 that elected Pope Julius II.
 There was no ballot.
-Della Rovere was elected by acclamation on the morning of 1 November.
+Giuliano Della Rovere was elected by acclamation on the morning of 1 November.

 On November 29, 1503, Cardinal Cesarini opted for the deaconry of Sant'Angelo in Pescheria.

 He died in Rome on May 1, 1510.
-Paris de Grassis, the Papal Master of Ceremonies provided a comment at his death: vir alioqui formosus, grandis, pomposus, et totus in vita et virtute magnificus.
-He is buried in Santa Maria in Aracoeli.
+Paris de Grassis, the Papal Master of Ceremonies, provided a comment at his death: vir alioqui formosus, grandis, pomposus, et totus in vita et virtute magnificus.
+His tomb is in Santa Maria in Aracoeli.